viteo/small3dlib/README.md

 - There is **no far plane**.
 - There is **no subpixel accuracy** (PS1 style graphics).
 - There is **no antialiasing**, but you can still achieve it by supersampling (render in higher resolution and downscale) or filters like FXAA.
-- There is a near plane but a **proper culling by it (subdividing triangles) is missing**.
-You can either cull whole triangles completely or "push" them by the near plane.
-These options are okay when drawing a model not very close to the camera, but e.g. 3D environments may suffer from artifacts.
-- Due to the limitations of 32bit integer arithmetics, some types of movement (particularly camera) **may look jerky, and artifact may appear** in specific situations.
+- Due to the limitations of 32bit integer arithmetics some types of movement (particularly camera) **may look jerky, and artifact may appear** in specific situations.

 ## how to use